jesseabass2/Simple-Plan/design-document.md

 U3.
 As a user, I want to be able to input and adjust my monthly income as needed.

 U4.
-As an user, I want to be able to track my expenses and see how much funds are available.
+As a user, I want to be able to track individual expenses.

-U5.
-As a user I want to be able to set monthly goals for my expenses and savings.
+*U5.
+As a user I want to be able to set a due date for bills and upcoming expenses.

-*U6.
-As a user I want to be able to set reminders for bills and upcoming expenses.
+U6.
+As a user, I want to be able to view my progress towards goals by some type of bar or pie chart.

 U7.
-As a user, I want to be able to view my progress towards goals by some type of bar or pie chart.
+As a user I want to be able to add a note about an expense if description is needed.

 U8.
-As a user I want to be able to add a note about an expense if description is needed.

-U9.
 As a user, I want to be able to view a status bar of total available funds per category.

 *U10.
-As a user, I want to be able to view total savings (funds available compounded from previous months).
+As a user, I want to be able to view total savings (funds available compounded from current month).

 *U11.
-As a user, I want to be able to view total expenses (expenses compounded from previous months).
+As a user, I want to be able to view total expenses (expenses compounded from current month).

 *U12.
+As a user, I want to be able to receive a reminder about an upcoming due date.

-As a user, I want to be able to export my budget data in CSV or excel.
+*U13.
+As a user, I want to be able to export my budget data in CSV.

-*EXTRA FEATURES
+*STRETCH GOALS

 ## 4. Project Scope

 _Clarify which parts of the problem you intend to solve.
 It helps reviewers know what questions to ask to make sure you are solving for what you say and stops discussions from getting sidetracked by aspects you do not intend to handle in your design._

 ### 4.1.
 In Scope